Archaeological Site Of Ancient Delos In Greece

 Excavations in Delos island

 Several travellers visited Delos during the Ottoman Rule.
 According to their accounts, the island was in complete ruins, inhabited only by rabbits and snakes.
+At the time, there was no evidence of running water, which was abundant in the ancient times.

 An impressive Roman aqueduct in Ancient Delos Greece

 In 1873, archaeologists from the French Archaeological School came to Delos to begin excavations on the island.
 Many of the significant buildings in Ancient Delos were excavated in the early 20th century.
+Works have been ongoing ever since, with a few breaks now and then.

 As often happens in Greece, many of the materials originally used for the ancient mansions were looted in later centuries.
 A lot of the marble has been used for other constructions around other Cycladic islands.